-- (1) establish all rules and regulations for the administration of the system; - (2) appoint an Executive Director and Assistant Executive Director who shall serve at its pleasure and make recommendations as to the compensation levels of such positions; - (3) subscribe to the code of Fiduciary Responsibility as outlined in these rules; - (4) approve all applications for ordinary and accidental disability retirement; - (5) rule on administrative decisions as provided for in Regulation No. 4 of the promulgated rules of the Employees' Retirement System; - (6) submit to the governor on or before December 1st of each year, an annual financial report for the prior fiscal year; - (7) approve any agreement negotiated after January 1, 1992 between a state or municipal department and employees whose conditions are be considered contrary to the rules and regulations and policies of the retirement system; - (8) secure the services of an actuary and physicians; - (9) approve the assumptions for the yearly preparation of an actuarial valuation; - (10) approve a yearly budget of the retirement system, excluding those monies allocated for Treasury personnel assigned to the retirement system; - (11) review yearly audits of the retirement system; - (12) serve on such Sub-Committees as assigned by the Chair.
+- (a) be responsible for the proper operation of the Retirement System; - (b) establish all rules and regulations for the administration of the system; - (c) appoint an Executive Director and Assistant Executive Director, who shall serve at its pleasure, and make recommendations as to the compensation levels of such positions; - (d) subscribe to the code of Fiduciary Responsibility as outlined in these rules; - (e) approve all applications for ordinary and accidental disability retirement; - (f) rule on administrative decisions as provided for in Regulation No. 4 of the promulgated rules of the Employees' Retirement System; - (g) submit to the governor on or before December 1st of each year, an annual financial report for the prior fiscal year; - (h) rule on any negotiated agreement entered into after June 1, 1992, between any state or municipal agency or department and an employee or employees, whose conditions are contrary to the general laws or the rules, regulations, and policies as adopted and promulgated by the retirement board and shall be null and void unless and until approved by formal action of the retirement board for good cause shown.; - (i) secure the services of an actuary and physicians; - (j) approve the assumptions for the yearly preparation of an actuarial valuation; - (k) approve a yearly budget of the retirement system, excluding those monies allocated for Treasury personnel assigned to the retirement system; - (l) review yearly audits of the retirement system; - (m) designate such Subcommittees as may be necessary to carry out the duties and obligations of the Board.

-Statutory Reference: 36-8-4, 36-8-8, 36-8-9, 36-8-10, 36-8-19.
+Statutory Reference: R.I.G.L. §§36-8-2, 36-8-3, 36-8-4, 36-8-8, 36-8-9, 36-8-10, 36-8-19.